majick/entry/README.md

 !!! note Encryption
 Decentralization does not work with encrypted pastes.

-Entry supports very basic decentralization, meaning you can view and edit pastes from other servers on your server.
+Bundles supports very basic decentralization, meaning you can view and edit pastes from other servers on your server.

 To view pastes from other servers, you open them the same way (`example.com/paste`) you normally do, but add an `:` symbol and then the hostname of the other server.
 Example: `example.com/paste:example2.com`

 In this example, we are viewing the paste `paste` from the server `example2.com` on the server `example.com`.
 Editing and deleting pastes is also available for pastes from a different server.
 Decentralization **only** supports HTTPS, it is assumed that any secondary server provided is using HTTPS, and the request will fail if it is not.

-Pastes cannot normally include any special characters besides `-` and `_`, meaning there should not be any URL conflicts.

-Entry servers also export a [nodeinfo](http://nodeinfo.diaspora.software/) file.
-An example can be seen [here](https://www.sentrytwo.com/.well-known/nodeinfo/2.0).
-This file details information about the server to other distributed servers, such as the number of pastes created.

 ### Encryption